axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/demo-processes/index.rst

    |lending-casemap-external-solvency-service|

 #.
-After finishing Internal Solvency, you will have 1 or 2 approval levels which
+After finishing **Internal Solvency Check**, you will have 1 or 2 approval levels which
    depend on Amount and Salary fields.
 If Amount is greater than or equal to 20% of Salary, you will have 2 approval levels.